hrsetyono/wp-custy/README.md

 ![](https://raw.github.com/hrsetyono/cdn/master/blocksy/doc-css-var.jpg)

-That means the value of that options is automatically outputted into `:root` using that variable name.
-You can override the CSS selector.
+That means the value of that options is automatically outputted into `:root` (by default) using that variable name.

 Then implement that variable in your theme wherever it fits.